akash-vhotkar/EXPENSE_TRACKER/README.md

 # expense tracker
 > ## about the project

-* thise project was  designe to track day  to day basis income amounts like salary ,cashbacks ets and expenses which we are giving the money for purshasing grocery and other stuf
+* thise project was  designe to track day to day basis income amounts like salary ,cashbacks ets and expenses which we are spended  money for purshasing grocery and other products

 * advantages
     * tracking the money  with text
     * tracking monthly budget of users
-    *  help to know  whether the monthly budget are maintained of not
+    *  help to know  whether the monthly budget are maintained or not

+> ## technical features of the project
+   * project was autheticated by using session pakage npm
+   * all data are stored inside the mongodb atlas
+   * all history ,income ,expense data are separted by using partials